TEXT-Fitch assigns FADE's series 3 tap 'BBB(EXP)' expected rating

 (The following statement was released by the rating agency)

-Feb 20 - Fitch Ratings has assigned Fondo de Titulizacion del Deficit del Sistema Electrico F.T.A.’s (FADE or the issuer) Series 3 tap issuance an expected rating of ‘BBB(EXP)’ with Negative Outlook.
-The bonds to be issued are worth EUR87m.
+Feb 13 - Fitch Ratings has assigned Fondo de Titulizacion del Deficit del Sistema Electrico F.T.A.’s (FADE or the issuer) Series 3 tap issuance an expected rating of ‘BBB(EXP)’ with Negative Outlook.
+The bonds to be issued are worth EUR154m.

 All FADE series are fully guaranteed by the Spanish government up to a maximum of EUR22.0bn and hence the ratings are credit-linked to Spain’s Long-term Issuer Default Rating (IDR) of ‘BBB’ such that any change in the sovereign IDR is likely to lead to a change in the bonds’ rating.
 As the terms of the guarantee remain unaltered, the issuance has no rating impact on the outstanding series 1, 2, 3, 4, 5, 10, 13 and 14 FADE bonds.